sheppy/mercenary-strike-force/design/docs.md

 ```

-States
+Scenes
 ------
-States are the main areas of the application, such as the menu, game etc.
+Scenes are the main areas of the application, such as the menu, game etc.